public-transport/hafas-client/docs/radar.md

 }, {results: 5})
 ```

+`realtimeDataUpdatedAt` is a UNIX timestamp reflecting the latest moment when (at least some of) the response's realtime data have been updated.

-The result may look like this:
+`movements` may look like this:

 ```js
 [ {